laravel/docs/queries.md

 	                    ->whereNotNull('updated_at')
 	                    ->get();

-<a name="advanced-wheres"></a>
+<a name="advanced-where-clauses"></a>
-## Advanced Wheres
+## Advanced Where Clauses

 #### Parameter Grouping

 Sometimes you may need to create more advanced where clauses such as "where exists" or nested parameter groupings.
 The Laravel query builder can handle these as well.
-To get started, let's look at an example of grouping sets of constraints within parenthesis:
+To get started, let's look at an example of grouping constraints within parenthesis:

 	DB::table('users')
 	            ->where('name', '=', 'John')